Due to being a more realistic kind of world compared to canon, Codex Equus can sometimes get into tragic places.

 Emperor Golden Scepter: (to his son, Written Word) Sometimes I would think about what happened, and I would wonder where we had all gone wrong.

-- Midnight Bell is the bastard daughter of a unicorn mare and a "common" stallion, secretly shipped off to the Grittish Isles by her mother, Diamond Bell, to protect her from being abused by her pro-unicorn tribalist relatives for being an Earth pony.
+- Midnight Bell is the bastard Earth ponydaughter of a noble unicorn mare and a "common" stallion, secretly shipped off to the Grittish Isles by her mother, Diamond Bell, to protect her from being abused by her pro-unicorn tribalist relatives.
 But while her great-aunt Scarlet Bell loved her like a daughter, being an Earth pony in a mostly unicorn town created an inferiority complex that led to Midnight overcompensating for it by helping her neighbors, to no avail.
 Page Wheel laughing at her for being clumsy motivated Midnight to wish upon a shooting star to become a unicorn, even for a day, and her subsequent attempts to use unicorn magic led to her town suffering extensive damage.
 When she was sent to a magic school to receive proper training, she was hailed as a prodigy, causing Midnight to lie to keep up appearances until she broke and admitted the truth.
 This caused people to contemptuously refer to Midnight as an "imposter unicorn", and when Midnight lied about Page Wheel being the real prodigy to save her own skin, two disgraced teachers, Noble Grace and Bubbling Beaker, kidnapped the colt for their experiments, but ended up turning him into a monster.
-Then Midnight had to distract her monstrous neighbor so he could be stopped, despite knowing she'll be killed in her attempt, but likely didn't know that Luminiferous and the Equestrian Princesses arrived to fight Page Wheel with the intent to kill him.
+Then Midnight had to distract her monstrous neighbor so he could be stopped, despite knowing she'll be killed in her attempt, but didn't know that Luminiferous and the Equestrian Princesses arrived to fight Page Wheel with the intent to kill him.
 Midnight was so traumatized that she blamed herself for everything, including ruining Page Wheel's life.

 Phykti, the Baroness of Torment